sriniasgarnepalli/basicChatApp/README.md

 When the server is started using the broadcast-server start command, it should listen for client connections on a specified port (you can configure that using command options or hardcode for simplicity).
 When a client connects and sends a message, the server should broadcast this message to all connected clients.

 The server should be able to handle multiple clients connecting and disconnecting gracefully.

+# Current Features
+- Message notifications
+- Notification for user joined and left the chat
+- Realtime messaging